 Note that if a trigger event occurs when a scan is in progress, the data acquisition won't stop until the scan completes, and the stored M scans of data includes the last scan.
-Therefore, the first stored data will always be the first channel entry of a scan (that is, the first channel entry in the Channel Gain Queue if the number of entries in the Channel Gain Queue is equivalent to the value of NumChan_counter), no matter when a trigger signal occurs, as illustrated in Figure 16, where M_counter = M = 3, NumChan_counter = 4, PSC_counter = 0.
+Therefore, the first stored data will always be the first channel entry of a scan (that is, the first channel entry in the Channel Gain Queue if the number of entries in the Channel Gain Queue is equivalent to the value of NumChan counter), no matter when a trigger signal occurs, as Figure 16, where M counter illustrated in = М =3.
+NumChan counter = 4, PSC counter = 0.